asanyal/uvnavigation/README.md

 3. traveling-salesman - depends on osmnavigation.jar.
 Add this to it's build path.

 To run the project we follow the following steps:
+1. Build osmosis-core
-1. build libosm
+2. build libosm
-2. build osmnavigation
+3. build osmnavigation
-3. build traveling-salesman
+4. build traveling-salesman

-4. Run traveling-salesman using the following commands import : import <path to the OSM file>
+5. Run traveling-salesman using the following commands import : import <path to the OSM file>
 route : route -gpx <filename.gpx> [lat1,long1] [lat2,long2]

+We have 3 routing experiments to show how the navigation works.

 EXPERIMENT 1:
 Corner of Ophir and Veteran -- Corner of Levering and Glenrock